Holden Dealer Team: Brock era cars

 In addition to the above, various other 'one-off' HDT cars were also manufactured between 1980 and 1988 period.
 Chief among these is the MONZA coupe fitted with a 5.0-litre V8 that was displayed around Australia in 1985 with plans for production, which never eventuated.
 John Harvey later reported that Peter Brock, who had first driven an Opel Monza road car when he hired one as his personal transport while in France competing at Le Mans in 1984 and was impressed with its handling (and that it had been built on the same platform as the VB-VK Commodores which made it easy to slot in a V8 engine), was keen to add the Monza to HDT's range.
 Brock has also previously raced the Bob Jane-owned Chevrolet Monza in the Australian Sports Sedan and GT championships in the early 1980s.
 While it was thought that the V8 Monza coupe would be appealing to Holden fans, especially as it resembled the appearance of the popular hatchback Toranas of the late 1970s (visually the car was essentially the Opel Monza GSE with the VK Commodore's distinctive 5-slot grille (to give it a more Australian look), the reasons that the car was not brought to market included that it was by then an old mid-1970s model and the projected high production costs would not have made it a viable project.

-With the HDT modifications to the Monza coupe which included the 180 kW Group III 5.0 litre V8 engine (which was in fact lighter than the 3.0 litre 6 cyl Opel engine it replaced as well as being set back closer to the firewall for better weight distribution), a 5-speed manual Borg Warner TG5 transmission and Corvette styled front disc brakes (later adopted to the Holden VL Commodore turbo and V8 models), the sale price of the car was projected to be approximately $45,000.
+HDT's modifications to the Monza coupe included the 180 kW Group III 5.0-litre V8 engine (which was in fact lighter than the 3.0-litre six-cylinder Opel engine it replaced, as well as being set back closer to the firewall for better weight distribution), a 5-speed manual Borg Warner TG5 transmission, reck-and-pinion steering, and Corvette-styled front disc brakes (later adopted to the Holden VL Commodore turbo and V8 models).
+The HDT Monza was claimed to be able to reach 250 km/h. the sale price of the car was projected to be approximately $45,000.
 Despite 8 pre-production orders being taken for the car upon its public debut at the 1984 Canberra Motor Show, the sale price would prove to be another reason that only one HDT Monza was ever built.
 As a comparison, the 1985 Holden VK Commodore SS Group A "Blue Meanie" had a sale price of just under $26,000.
 The only HDT Monza ever built went up for auction in Sydney in May 2016 and was expected to be sold for as much as AU$120,000.